HadrienG2/subwoofer/README.md

   subnormal operand.
-* The `average` benchmark provides the latency/throughput of loading an input, adding an in-register value to it, and multiplying the result by another in-register constant.
-This operation does not directly translates to a hardware figure or merit, but we need to benchmark it in order to interprete the next benchmarks which include it.
+* The `average` benchmark provides the latency/throughput of loading an input, adding an in-register value to it, and multiplying the result by another in-register constant, with a dependency chain between consecutive operations.
+  This operation does not directly measure a hardware figure or merit, but we need to benchmark it in order to interprete the results of the next benchmarks which include this operation.
 * By subtracting the duration of `average` in one configuration from the duration of another benchmark in the same configuration, you can estimate the latency/throughput of...
-    - `mul_average`: MUL with a possibly subnormal operand
+    - `mul_average`: MUL with a possibly subnormal operand, leading to a subnormal result.
-    - `fma_multiplier_average`: FMA with a possibly subnormal multiplier
+    - `fma_multiplier_average`: FMA with a possibly subnormal multiplier, but an always normal result.
-    - `fma_addend_average`: FMA with a possibly subnormal addend
+    - `fma_addend_average`: FMA with a possibly subnormal addend, but an always normal result.
-    - `fma_full_average`: FMA with possibly subnormal multiplier, addend and result
+    - `fma_full_average`: FMA with a possibly subnormal multiplier, addend and result.
         * The frequency at which all inputs and the output are subnormal is the square of the frequency at which an individual input is subnormal.
+The rest of the time this benchmark behaves like `fma_multiplier_average` or `fma_addend_average`.

 ### Available data sources